contextkit/ContextKit-Android/README.md

-# Android Sensing Kit
+# Context Kit

 [ ![Download](https://api.bintray.com/packages/matbell/ASK/ASK/images/download.svg) ](https://bintray.com/matbell/ASK/ASK/_latestVersion)
 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

 ![alt text](https://user-images.githubusercontent.com/1859476/34232195-14e95404-e594-11e7-8cc8-6361b50433d5.png)

-**A**ndroid **S**ensing **K**it (**ASK**) is a development framework
-written in Java, designed for large-scale sensing experiments with Android devices.
+**C**ontext**K**it (**CK**) is a development framework written in Java, designed for large-scale sensing experiments with Android devices.
 It supports multiple sensors such as Location, Motion, and Proximity (using both Bluetooth and Wi-Fi Direct).
-ASK provides also some functionalities that can be used to characterize the users' behaviour and interests, such as the apps usage statistics, activity recognition, calls and messaging logs.
+CK provides also some functionalities that can be used to characterize the users' behaviour and interests, such as the apps usage statistics, activity recognition, calls and messaging logs.

-Due to its modular design, a developer can easily extend ASK implementing his/her own functionalities or reusing part of the built-in features offered by the framework.
+Due to its modular design, a developer can easily extend CK implementing his/her own functionalities or reusing part of the built-in features offered by the framework.
-In addition, ASK provides a useful set of features to automatically store and uploads the sensed information to remote servers, simplifying the data collection during the experiments.
+In addition, CK provides a useful set of features to automatically store and uploads the sensed information to remote servers, simplifying the data collection during the experiments.

-This framework is freely inspired by similar works (e.g., [Funf Open Sensing Framework](http://funf.org), or [SensingKit](https://sensingkit.org)) but, differently from them, ASK supports both the features and building process of the most recent versions of the Android operating system.
+This framework is freely inspired by similar works (e.g., [Funf Open Sensing Framework](http://funf.org), or [SensingKit](https://sensingkit.org)) but, differently from them, CK supports both the features and building process of the most recent versions of the Android operating system.

 ## Built-in probes

-ASK provides a set of built-in probes to gather rich data about the users' activities, behaviour, and social relationships.
+CK provides a set of built-in probes to gather rich data about the users' activities, behaviour, and social relationships.
 The currently implemented built-in probes are able to acquire the following
 data: